 Although the popularity of inbound marketing is still growing, the flood of content promises to be even bigger in the future.
 Most people care about learning and what are you doing to help them learn?
 People want to know what your business is offering that will solve their problems.
 Therefore, your homepage should showcase the needs of your clients and how your business will address them.
 Getting people to spend more time on your website is crucial because:

 - The more you engage people, the more they will see you as an expert in your niche industry and the more trust you will build with your audience.

-- Dwell time or time spend on your site is a ranking factor for Google’s algorithms.
+- Dwell time or time spent on your site is a ranking factor for Google’s algorithms.
 The more time people spend on your site, the more points search engine’s algorithms give your website.
-If people spend more time on you website, the search engines’ algorithms know and believe that your content is quite interesting.
+If people spend more time on your website, the search engines’ algorithms know and believe that your content is quite interesting.
 Your site will be ranked higher in the search results because if you find it beneficial, then other people will as well.